csreuter/csreuter.github.io/_posts/2023-08-17-future-of-data-engineering.md

 2. If they accept the premise that complex workloads will only ever partially live on Snowflake at best, which is more valuable:
     1. Focusing on data engineering within the Snowflake platform (their same old playbook), at the expense of hybrid workloads
     2. Encouraging hybrid data engineering at the expense of maximizing data engineering on the Snowflake platform, in order to capture & monetize the associated analytical workloads

+The future of data engineering in the warehouse is a bit of a clickbait title, I admit that.
+It really matters a lot, to a lot of people.

+### The user

+Data warehouses make analytics easier.
+Imagine if they made data engineering easier, at scale, for even the hardest workloads!
+Moats would be drained, walls broken down, companies would rise & fall.

+### The vendors

+Snowflake has enjoyed remarkable growth over the past 10 years, culminating in their IPO last year.
+A continued growth story depends on pulling more traditional data engineering, into the warehouse.
+BigQuery, Redshift, and Databricks (in the opposite sense) rely on similar capabilities.

+What will happen?
+Let’s all pay attention, as the future unfolds in front of us.